 4. The most obvious vessel on the front of the heart is the pulmonary trunk (1) .
 It curves upward and joins the aorta (2) - a vessel which arches from the heart and curves around to go to the lower part of the body -where it is called the abdominal (dorsal) aorta (9).
 The aorta supplies the body with blood.

-5. The aorta will curve back and then branch in two spots - the right brachiocephalic (3) and the left subclavian (5)
+5. The aorta has two branches above the heart- the right brachiocephalic (3) and the left subclavian (5)

 6. The right brachiocephalic then branches into arteries - the common carotid (4) and the right subclavian (10) The subclavians supply blood to the arms and follow the clavicle bone

-8. Observe the coronary vessels (6) on the outside of the heart - these vessels supply blood to the muscle of the heart.
+8. Locate the coronary vessels (6) on the outside of the heart - these vessels supply blood to the muscle of the heart.

 9. Easy arteries to find are the ones that run near the ribs.
 These are the intercostal arteries (11).